 The series is intended as a way of providing a social space for London’s performance art community to meet (and expand!) and as a regular platform for performance artists to make work.

-Following three evocative events at Asylum Chapel last year, we are reframing ALMANAC as a space for experimentation - by showing work here, artists are asking questions and seeking insight.
+Following three evocative events at Asylum Chapel in 2025, we are reframing ALMANAC as a space for experimentation - by showing work here, artists are asking questions and seeking insight.
 In this, we acknowledge the process driven nature of performance art and welcome performances which risk it all, mutating and misbheaving.
 We hope ALMANAC can be a useful space for artists and audiences, especially in these lean times.

 dates, venue, contact